 One thing to note with heated beds, is that the heating element isn't always the full size of the bed - this means the edges might not get hot enough (depending on your printer).
 The diagram below illustrates the common causes of warping.
 So it's worth taking this into consideration if large prints warp, but smaller central ones don't.

 It’s extremely important to regard how different printing materials are affected.
 For example, PLA doesn’t require a heated bed.
 However, when printed on one at around 50C it can help those first few layers adhere a little more consistently.
-But, if you print PLA at too high a heated bed temperature (eg. over 60C) it can cause it to warp.
+But if you're getting 3D print warping PLA then it's likely at too high a heated bed temperature (eg. over 60C) can cause it to warp.

-Whereas with ABS, if you’re experiencing warp a big culprit is likely to be that the heated bed simply isn’t getting hot enough.
+Whereas if you're getting 3D printer ABS warping, if you’re experiencing warp a big culprit is likely to be that the heated bed simply isn’t getting hot enough.

 With something very sensitive to cooling too fast, like the UV resistant ASA; you’ll want to make sure it’s printed in a warm ambient area with no drafts or it can warp so badly you see cracks in the print.
 More on this later.